AldieNightStar/el_js/docs/ElVariable.md

 # ElVariable

-* Used to create Varaibles for the elements
+* Used to create Variables for the elements
 * Could be created from scratch
 * Could be taken from `elStorage` element